ankitarora05/voicejs/README.md

 # JavaScript Voice Recorder Plugin

-A simple JavaScript plugin that allows users . built with pure JavaScript.

 A simple plugin built with native JavaScript that allows users to record voice notes using their device's microphone and download it as a WAV file.

 ## Installation